 Moore County Literacy Council

-Moore County Literacy Council (MCLC) provides free literacy tutoring to individuals of all ages from Moore County in the following areas:
+Moore County Literacy Council (MCLC) provides free literacy tutoring to adult individuals from Moore County in the following areas:

 1 – Motheread/Fatheread® Program: Tutors use children’s books, adult poems, and narratives to teach family literacy skills and habits to parents and caregivers of children age 0-5, with an emphasis on developing and strengthening all four areas of literacy: listening, speaking, reading and writing.
 Tutors strive to reinforce the goal of parents reading with their babies and young children as early and as often as possible for healthy brain development.